uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 Now we can create a script to instantiate our prefab on the image.

-Follow along with this video, try to right the code yourself, the finished script is bellow the video, but try to only use that if you get stuck.
+Follow along with this video.

 [AR foundation Documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/index.html)